Daily Motivation for Retirees Who Want To Live Their Best Life!

 Home: declutter one drawer

-Joy: coffee with a friend
+Joy: have coffee with a friend

 6. Give Yourself Something to Look Forward To

-– planning a weekend outing
+- Plan a simple outing

-– picking a creative project
+- Start a creative hobby

-– joining a weekly class or group
+- Join a weekly class or group

 Retirement Quote:

-“The most exciting part of life isn’t the big events — it’s having something to look forward to.”
+“The most exciting part of life isn’t the big events.
+It’s having something to look forward to.”

 7. Surround Yourself With Inspiration That Reflects Who You Are Now

-– a vision board near your desk
+- Create a vision board

-– fresh flowers on your table
+- Place fresh flowers on the table

-– uplifting music throughout the house
+- Play uplifting music

-– a cozy corner for reading
+- Make a cozy reading corner

 Word of Wisdom: